aadevmobile/HomeServiceRobot/README.md

 ## Markers
-In order to simulate objects the robot should retrieve and deliver markers are added to the map. add_markers will add a cube to the pick-up location, disappear after 5 seconds and reapear in the drop-off location.
+In order to simulate objects the robot should retrieve and deliver markers are added to the map. add_markers.sh will add a cube to the pick-up location, disappear after 5 seconds and reapear in the drop-off location.

 ## Interface Nodes from Different Packages
 To achieve the ultimate goal and have the markers appear, disappear when the robot arrives at the pick-up location and reapear when the robot reaches its drop-off location a setupMarker service was created.
-The integration is done by raising a service client within pick-up node and called when necessarry to show, hide, change marker position.
+The integration is done by raising a service client within pick-up node and called when necessarry to show, hide, change marker position. home_service.sh will launch all required nodes and services, place a marker in the pick-up location, hide it when the robot arrives and show-up again once the virtual object its delivered to its destination.